Lighthouse PSIM System

 Security Audit

 The LightHouse™ PSIM system results from over fourteen years and 200,000 person-hours of R&D development, testing, and quality assurance.
-It is designed to seamlessly unify every user's security system component and provide comprehensive control within a single, intuitive interface.
+The PSIM is designed to unify every user's security system component seamlessly and provide comprehensive control within a single, intuitive interface.
 Our physical security information management system supports virtually any component, sub-system, or third-party security product on the market.
-Our PSIM system has been successfully deployed in Federal, Military, and energy-based installations as well as Municipal and Commercial sites.
+Our PSIM system has been successfully deployed in federal, military, and energy-based installations as well as municipal and commercial sites.

 FPS Logo